eclipse-ecal/ecal/doc/rst/getting_started/howto/clientserver/binary_mirror.rst

 Mirror Client
 =============

-The client will have some more logic to take care of, as its possible that multiple servers are running with the same service name.
+The client will have some more logic to take care of, because multiple servers may use the same service name.

 - Initialize eCAL
 - Create a service client with the service name and (optionally) register the functions it can call (in this case "echo" and "mirror")
 - Waiting for a server to be available (this is optional and depends on how you want to design your application)
 - Retrieve all client instances.
   You can also call it directly on the service client, but if you iterate through all client instances, you are more flexible and could filter out instances you don't want to call.
-- Then we call the methodnames with two different calls: with callback (non blocking) and with response (blocking)
+- Then we call the method names with two different calls: with callback (non-blocking) and with response (blocking)
 - Handle the received data (or error status)

 As a little extra we also added a little bit more eCAL state handling as in the previous examples.